Culpeper style microscope with rack and pinion focusing, c. 1800

 rise from the stage to carry the main tube.
 Focusing is achieved by rack and pinion moving the body tube.
 The optics consist of a double eye-lens and field lens within the body.
 The objectives are not achromatic.
-Among the surviving accessories, which are stored in a lower draw of the case, are four numbered objectives, a stage forceps, a hand forceps, a sub-stage light
+Among the surviving accessories, which are stored in a lower drawer of the case, are four numbered objectives, a stage forceps, a hand forceps, a sub-stage light